Creative Writing (Campus MFACW)

 This course is a practicum in which graduate students publish the print edition of Chatham's national literary journal, The Fourth River.
 All phases of the publishing process are addressed, with a special emphasis on editorial acquisitions and copy-editing.

 This course focuses on the art and craft of travel writing.
 Students will read and study contemporary travel writing and will be expected to generate creative work that illustrates a deep understanding of the literary tools available to writers in this genre.

 The Summer Community of Writers is by far my best memory of graduate school so far, and it has blown pretty much every other workshop I've taken in the past out of the water.
 I hope I can experience it again in the future.

 Faculty members are accomplished teachers, practitioners, and active leaders in the field.

-A number of research, special project, and teaching assistantships are available to full-residency students that help defray the cost of the tuition while also earning valuable, hands-on experience.
-These assistantships include a full tuition award, as well as fellowships working with Words Without Walls and The Fourth River literary magazine.View Funding Opportunities : Checkerboard 1 - Funding Opportunities
+A number of research, special project, and teaching assistantships are available to first-year full-residency students that help defray the cost of the tuition while also earning valuable, hands-on experience.
+These assistantships are re-awarded in the recipient's second year as long as they are a full-residency student in good standing.
+These assistantships include a full tuition award, as well as a fellowship working with The Fourth River literary magazine.View Funding Opportunities : Checkerboard 1 - Funding Opportunities

 Summer Community of Writers

 We have a vibrant, supportive community of students and faculty.
 A hallmark of Chatham's program is its Summer Community of Writers (SCW), a ten-day, six-credit course that brings together low- and full-residency MFA students, community members, and acclaimed national writers for an intense and exciting learning experience.
 SCW takes place on our beautiful Eden Hall Campus with daily workshops, dynamic craft lectures, faculty and student readings, and ample time to write that many mention as one of the highlights of their Chatham MFA degree.
 See you at The Summer Community of Writers 2022!Explore the SCW : Checkerboard 2 - Summer Community of Writers

 Emerging Black Writers-in-Residence Program